bravebeaver2019/k-complementary/README.md

 Of course it will have impact in memory but will reduce complexity and process time. lets give a try.
 The problem is that I cant know if the number I am looking for is the same number I am now, for example, given the array {2} with k=4, this algorithm returns 1, or worst the array {2,2,2,2} with k=4 returns 16!

-I couldnt workaround this problem :(
+Update: I managed to fix thi issue, however the resulting algorithm didnt handle properly the situation when duplicate pairs i,j were present, I have isolated this in the test testKComplementaryDuplicates.
+As long as I coundt finish the improvement I consider this trial failed :( I levae the code in a separate method countComplementariesTrial for illustration.

 ### Comments and result
 First approach has to loop over the whole array for each elements which leads to an O(n^2) complexity.